kavicii/todo-list-web-app-plain/README.md

 **HTML**: For the structure of the web page.
 **CSS**: For styling the elements.
 **JavaScript**: For handling user interactions, data manipulation, and localStorage storage.

+## UX Enhancements Update

+This update brings a significant improvement to the user experience, making your todo-list app even more accessible and efficient:

+**Keyboard Navigation:**

+* **Enter Key for Confirmation:**  Now you can add new tasks without ever touching your mouse!
+Simply type your task in the input field and press the **Enter** key to confirm and add it to your list.
+* **Line Breaks with Shift + Enter:**  Need to add a multi-line task?
+Press **Shift + Enter** to create a line break within the task input, allowing you to format your tasks with multiple lines.